Translating Fusion Builder

-Within this section, you’ll find everything you need to localize and internationalize the Fusion Builder Plugin that is bundled along with the theme into your language.
-It is split into several subsections to help you easily find what you need.
+In this help file you’ll find everything you need to translate the Fusion Builder Plugin assets into your language.
 The process of translating the Fusion Builder plugin is very similar to translating the Avada theme, except for some naming conventions.
-Let’s take a look at translating the Fusion Builder plugin!
+Let's take a look at translating the Fusion Builder plugin!

 Plugin Translation Basics